Horse Racing Betting

 Common Horse Racing Bet Types

 When placing bets on any Horse Racing event, it is important to know exactly what kind of bets are popular.
 The standard bet is a single bet on one race that players typically use their free bets on.
-However, there are a number of bet types that players may use on the likes of the Cheltenham Festival, they are:
+However, there are a number of bet types that players may use when betting on the Cheltenham Festival, they are:

 Each Way Accumulators - A great way to back multiple horses for a small stake comes from Each Way accumulators.
 You can place bets on all the races in a singular day and as long as each horse finishes in the top 3 (sometimes extended to 5) positions, you'll receive money back!